Awaz Sayeed: Early life and family

-Awaz Sayeed was born on 3 March 1934 to Sayeed Bin Awaz Bin Jabir Bin Abdullah (father) and Noorunnissa Begum Al Khulaqi (mother).
+Awaz Sayeed was born on 3 March 1934 in Hyderabad, to Sayeed Bin Awaz Bin Jabir Bin Abdullah (father) and Noorunnissa Begum Al Khulaqi (mother).

 Awaz Sayeed was a Hadhrami Arab by descent belonging to a family of Hyderabad Deccan, with roots in Mukallah in Hadhramaut (present-day Yemen).
-He belongs to the Al-Musalli Clan of the Al-Yafai Tribe.
+He belongs to the Al-Musalli (Al-Yafai) tribe.
 His father served as State Financier under His Highness Sultan Omar bin Awadh Al Qu'aiti (Nawab Sir Jan-Baz Jung Bahadur K.C.I.E.) and His Highness Sultan Sir Saleh bin Ghalib Al Qu'aiti (Saif Nawaz Jung Bahadur).

-Sayeed completed his early education from Anwar-ul-Uloom High School.
-Thereafter, he passed out Matriculation from the City College in April 1948, Intermediate from the Chaderghat College in April 1952 and enrolled in Anwar-ul-Uloom College to pursue Bachelor of Arts (B.A.) but only completed the first year owing to his getting employment in the Food Corporation of India in 1954.
+Sayeed completed his early education at Anwar-ul-Uloom High School.
+Thereafter, he passed out Matriculation from the City College in April 1948, Intermediate from Chaderghat College in April 1952 and enrolled in Anwar-ul-Uloom College to pursue a Bachelor of Arts (B.A.) but only completed the first year owing to his getting employment in the Food Corporation of India in 1954.
 Awaz Sayeed married Kaneez Fatima in 1960.
+He has two children -- a son Dr Ausaf Sayeed and a daughter, Dr Seema Nishat.

 Literary career

-Sayeed's first Urdu afsana Jeetey Jaagtey was published in 1949 in Nizam-e-Lahore.
+Sayeed's first Urdu Afsana Jeetey Jaagtey was published in 1949 in Nizam-e-Lahore.
 Thereafter, several of his stories have been published in Urdu magazines of the Indian Sub-continent.

-He also wrote humorous works including Shaqsi-Khaka-Nigari (life-sketches) in which he portrayed known personalities of Urdu literature.
+He also wrote humorous works, including Shaqsi-Khaka-Nigari (life sketches), in which he portrayed known personalities of Urdu literature.

-Awaz Sayeed's stories have been translated into English, Hindi, and Malayalam.
+Awaz Sayeed's stories have been translated into English, Hindi and Telugu.

 Some English translations of his Urdu short stories have been included in at least two recent English compilations of translated works by Urdu writers of the Indian Sub-Continent.
-The first book Despairing voices: a collection of modern Urdu short stories edited and translated by Syed Sarwar (Satyam Publishing House, 2011) includes his four Urdu short stories Raat Wala Ajnabi ('The Night's Stranger'), Udaas Nasal Ka Aakhri Aadmi ('Last Man of the Melancholic Race'), Andha Kunwan ('Dry Well') and Coma.
-The second book New Urdu Writings: From India and Pakistan by Rakhshanda Jalil (Westland Ltd, 2013) includes the story Chubhan ('Pin-Prick').
+The first book Despairing voices: A Collection of Modern Urdu Short Stories edited and translated by Syed Sarwar (Satyam Publishing House, 2011) includes his four Urdu short stories Raat Wala Ajnabi ('The Night's Stranger'), Udaas Nasal Ka Aakhri Aadmi ('Last Man of the Melancholic Race'), Andha Kunwan ('Dry Well') and Coma.
+The second book, New Urdu Writings: From India and Pakistan by Rakhshanda Jalil (Westland Ltd, 2013) includes the story Chubhan ('Pin-Prick').

-The 1998 M.Phil thesis of Nusrat Jahan is titled ‘Awaz Sayeed Ki Shaqsiyat Aur Fan’ (عوض سید - شخصیت اور فن) and the 2006 M. Phil thesis by Aliya Maqsood is titled 'Awaz Sayeed Ba Haisiyat Khaka Nigar' (عوض سید - بحیثیت خا کہ نگار).
+The 1998 M.Phil. thesis of Nusrat Jahan is titled 'Awaz Sayeed Ki Shaqsiyat Aur Fan' (عوض سید – شخصیت اور فن) and the 2006 M.Phil. thesis by Aliya Maqsood is titled 'Awaz Sayeed Ba Haisiyat Khaka Nigar' (عوض سید – بحیثیت خا کہ نگار).